slesouef/PurBeurre_FoodFinder/README.md

 - In the case where the user enters an incorrect search value, the selection request is repeated

 # Specifications:
+- The application will be configurable in order to fit the user's environment.
+The MySQL server information and the API call page size parameter will be in a separate configuration file.

 - at first launch, create and populate the database with information retrieved from Open Food Facts
     - check if database exists
     - automatically run database creation script